 Scoliosis can be disabling and can lead to many complications.
 Some have to undergo corrective surgery which may have associated risks as well.
 This can negatively impact self esteem (especially with older children and teenagers), mobility, choice of sports, daily activities, and can affect their overall quality of life, especially in severe cases.
 If the underlying culprit is gluten or lectins, then a gluten-free or paleolithic diet may be the perfect primary prevention.
 Many years of suffering could be avoided.

 Hopefully, future tests will offer blood tests for IgA and IgG antibodies against tissue transglutaminase 2 and factor XIIIA for all patients with scoliosis.
-As well, antibodies against various forms of lectins may become widely available at some point and can help to clarify whether a lectin intolerance is present.
-For now, people who have scoliosis may want to consider testing for celiac disease, dermatitis herpetiformis (with skin symptoms) and non-celiac gluten intolerance.
-As well, a paleolithic diet could be considered.
+As well, tests for antibodies against various forms of lectins may become widely available at some point and can help to clarify whether a lectin intolerance is present.
+For now, people who have scoliosis may want to consider testing for celiac disease, dermatitis herpetiformis (with skin symptoms), non-celiac gluten intolerance and also ask if testing for antibody reactions against lectin are available in your area.
+A paleolithic diet could be considered.

 I hope this series helps to increase awareness about this association.
 Over the last six years, many people have asked me whether I think there could be a connection.
 I believe that a gluten and lectin intolerance could possibly lead to the development of scoliosis.
 Increased awareness, early diagnosis, and the implementation of a nutrient rich gluten-free or paleolithic diet could be the perfect primary prevention.
 Unfortunately, it may not correct the damage that has already occurred, but it may offer a drug-free and surgery-free approach to prevent further damage or as a primary prevention technique.